Sermon on the mount

 Verses 22-23

-The way in which you view the world will determine if you are full of light or full of darkness.
-If you go around, all the time, seeing everything as negative; if you spend all your time complaining about everything and everyone, you will be full of darkness.
-However, if you choose to see the good things in life and to give thanks to the Lord in all circumstances, your whole body will be full of light.
+The way in which you view the world will often determine if you are full of light or full of darkness.
+If you go around, all the time, seeing everything as negative; if you spend all your time complaining about everything and criticizing everyone, you will be full of darkness.
+However, if you choose to see the good things in life, to be kind and patient with people and to give thanks to the Lord in all circumstances, your whole body will be full of light.

 Verse 24

-This verse goes back to the storing up of treasures.
 What you value most is what you will love the most.
-If you value money more than Jesus, you will end up loving money and hating Jesus.
+If you value money more than Jesus, you will end up loving money and despising Jesus.

 Verses 25-34

-Verse 25 begins with the word “therefore”, which means that what comes next in the Bible is the conclusion drawn from what was previously written.
+Verse 25 begins with the word “therefore”, which means that what comes next is the conclusion drawn from what was previously stated.
 So let’s look back and review.
-Jesus said we can not serve both God and money, “therefore” he says, do not worry.
+Jesus said we can not serve both God and money, “therefore” he says, do not worry about your material needs.

-He is now about to tell us that we shouldn’t worry about what we will eat, drink or what we will wear (i.e. our basic needs).
+He is now about to tell us that we shouldn’t worry about what we will eat, drink or what we will wear, in other words, our basic needs.

 “The seed sown among the thorns is the one who hears the word, but the worries of this life and the deceitfulness of wealth choke the word, and it becomes unfruitful.”
 (Matthew 13:22)